ashwini88/ashwinipp/index.md

 ---

 Hello, My name is Ashwini Pisal.
 I am a graduate student at Georgia State University,Atlanta Georgia.
 I will be graduating summer-2019.
-I am working as Graduate Research Asssitant in Learning and Developement Technologies at Georgis State Univeristy.
+I am working as Graduate Research Asssitant in Learning and Developement Technologies under Dr.Kim.
+We are working on Student Mental Model Analyzer for Research and Teaching Support (SMART).Technology to Support In-Classroom Adaptive Problem-Centered Learning.

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).